 Rosemary may even assist those who wish to lower their stress levels.

 Fresh herbs always require thorough washing because some insects may be present, though these herbs have the added benefit of acting as a repellent for many varieties of garden bugs.

 That being said, washing is still a must unless you want a little extra bug protein in your diet.

 The Omega Boss

 The Australian ALA champion

-Native to Australia (yes that's correct, not Hawaii), the macadamia is considered to be the absolute king of plant-based omega 3's.
+Native to Australia (yes that's correct, not Hawaii), the macadamia is considered to be the absolute king of plant-based healthy omega fats.
 Macadamia nuts and macadamia oil have a much superior omega fatty acid profile than many other plant-sourced fats.